Stay Informed with Our Investor Brief Series

 Maximizing the Sign-Up Bonus

 First things first, let’s talk about the bonus.
 Both cash back and travel cards often tout enticing bonus offers for new cardholders if they reach a certain spending minimum within a specific amount of time.
-For travel cards, the points value of these bonuses can be quite lucrative.
+For travel cards, the point value of these bonuses can be quite lucrative.
 Don’t believe the impact is meaningful?
 When JPMorgan Chase released its highest-tier Sapphire Reserve card in 2016, attaching to it a 100,000-point bonus for new users, the Company reported a reduction in profits of over $200 million as a result of cardholders taking advantage of that sign-up bonus and associated perks[1].
-The dollar value of a “point” or a “mile” will differ depending on the card program, but redeeming them for travel will typically allow you to extract maximum value out of these programs.
-Let’s look at an example:
+The dollar value of a “point” or a “mile” will differ depending on the card program but redeeming them for travel will typically allow you to extract maximum value out of these programs.
+Let’s dive a bit deeper.

 Annual Fees: Are They Worth the Investment?

-So what’s the catch?
+So, what’s the catch?
 Many people who have never used a points-based card before can be scared away by the fees these cards bring.
-Staying with the Chase Sapphire example, the Preferred card comes with a $95 annual fee, which, assuming you’re earning a conservative 1 point/dollar spent, means you’d have to charge just $7,600/year to the card to realize $95 in travel value[3].
-But what about those “premium” travel cards, such as the American Express Platinum, which comes with a whopping $695 annual fee?
-While this might sound outrageous, there are a range of benefits that can easily offset this fee, such as airport lounge access, yearly travel credits, upgraded hotel status, and a variety of credits for entertainment streaming, shopping, Uber, Equinox, Saks Fifth Avenue, and more.
+For entry-level travel cards, fees are typically modest at around $95 annually.
+To offset this, you’d need to earn enough points through regular spending to match or exceed the fee’s value when redeemed for travel.
+For example, if a card earns 1 point per dollar spent and points are worth 1.25 cents each for travel, you’d have to spend just $7,600/year to justify the fee.
+But what about those “premium” travel cards, which can carry an annual fee in excess of $500?
+While this might sound steep, there are a range of benefits that can easily offset this fee if taken advantage of, such as airport lounge access, yearly travel credits, upgraded hotel status, and a variety of credits for entertainment streaming, shopping, ridesharing, and more.
 While attractive, it can be tough to keep track of all these perks, so cardholders must be organized and ensure they’re taking advantage of them all to make the annual fee worthwhile for their wallet.
-If you’d prefer to keep things simple, there are lots of cards that come with a $95 annual fee but still pack a punch when it comes to helping you travel for less.
+If you’d prefer to keep things simple, there are lots of mid-tier cards that come with lower fees but still pack a punch when it comes to helping you travel for less.

 Final Thoughts

 For many people, travel is their largest budget category and often one of the most important.
-While only a few cards were mentioned in this article, there are many great options unique to certain airlines, hotel brands, and card companies that come with differing annual fees and associated perks, so it’s important to compare your options to choose what fits your needs best.
-And while it’s clear there’s value to be unlocked, it’s crucial to always keep healthy spending habits in mind, such as paying your balance off in full (every month), maintaining a strong credit score, checking your credit report at least once a year, and never overspending just to reach a bonus or perk that you otherwise can’t afford.
-There’s a lot to check out, so next time you’re planning a big trip, it’s worth looking into how credit card points can help foot the bill.
+With countless options tied to airlines, hotels, or card issuers – each with varying fees and perks – it’s essential to compare cards to find one that aligns with your travel habits and financial goals.
+And while it’s clear there’s value to be unlocked, it’s crucial to always keep healthy spending habits in mind, such as paying off your balance in full (every month), maintaining a strong credit score, checking your credit report at least once a year, and never overspending just to reach a bonus or perk that you otherwise can’t afford.
+There’s a lot to check out, so next time you’re planning a big trip, it’s worth looking into how credit card points can help offset the cost of travel.

 Investing in the markets involves gains and losses and may not be suitable for all investors.
 Information herein is subject to change without notice and should not be considered a solicitation to buy or sell any security or to engage in a particular investment or financial planning strategy.
 Individual client asset allocations and investment strategies differ based on varying degrees of diversification and other factors.
 Diversification does not guarantee a profit or guarantee against a loss.